Behind the Book

 Then I opened the drawer next to the bed—I was praying on my knees against the bed, and the side table was right there.
 I thought maybe there would be a Gideon’s Bible in the drawer, and there was.
 I cracked it open.
 And it opened to this page:

 And so I did.
-I researched and wrote for just over 5 years, including the year I had spent working on what I thought was an article.
+I researched and wrote for just over 5 years, including the year I had spent working on what I thought would be a law review article.
 It was the hardest thing I’ve ever done, and I’ve been a law professor for 23 years.

 I had a draft by January 2022.
-But to my dismay, no publishers wanted it.
+But to my dismay, no press wanted it.
 When the last “no” came in December, I went home, wept, and prayed.
 The Lord had been so faithful.
 I had received confirmation time and again that I was doing what I was called to do.
 How could this not work out?
-I remember praying “Lord I’m hurting.
-I just need to know you are still here.
+I prayed “Lord I’m hurting.
+I just need to know you are here.
 I need to hear from you now.”

 I closed my eyes and opened my Bible—a habit that started that first fateful day in San Diego.
 Years of doing spirit-led readings, and never had the pages opened to this: Habakkuk.
 I had never even heard of Habakkuk.
 I read the passage, then flipped back—this book is just 2 ½ pages long!
 I took this picture to remember the moment.